Every day in the shower, I tell myself quietly: “You are a thinker. You are a teacher. You are a philosopher. You are a writer. You are a learner”

-I admit that saying it felt weird at first.
+Saying these words felt weird at first.
 However, with time it became routine, like much else in life.

-Hearing these words frequently gives me aesthetic pleasure.
+Hearing these words frequently gives me pleasure.
 I also develop an intimate association with them and a deep sense of responsibility for my everyday thoughts and actions.

-I carry myself -naturally- in the manner, one expects from a philosopher or a thinker.
+I carry myself -naturally- in the manner one expects from a philosopher or a thinker.
 It makes me think harder about the world.

-I don’t claim that I did not think before.
+It does not, of course, mean that I did not think before.
 I have always been curious for as long as I can recall, but it was more implicit.